willjhliang/quartz/content/Operating Systems/🍰 Memory Allocation.md

 ## Slab Algorithm
 The slab allocator restricts memory management to a single size that can be allocated or freed.
 We first specify some fixed chunk of memory as a slab; the slab can then be broken into the fixed-sized pieces called objects.
 If more memory is needed, we create another slab.

-In the kernel, we use this slab algorithm *on top of* the buddy algorithm with multiple slabs and object sizes, allowing us to allocate objects within slabs of memory managed by the buddy algorithm.
+In the kernel, we use this slab algorithm *on top of* the buddy algorithm—the buddy algorithm allocates chunks of memory for multiple slabs and object sizes.
+This gives us a degree of flexibility while retaining the benefits of the slab's quick memory management.